 Dividends on the Shares are payable at the latest four weeks after the annual accounts have been adopted.
-Triodos Bank will withhold 15% (2010) Dutch dividend tax on the dividend.
+Triodos Bank will withhold 15% (2011) Dutch dividend tax on the dividend.
 After receipt of the net dividend (after withholding tax), the Issuer will make the net dividend payable to the Depository Receipt Holders at the latest eight days after receipt.

 The Issuer will transfer the net dividend free of charge to a bank account specified by the Depository Receipt Holder or by cheque.
+There are no dividend restrictions and procedures for non-resident holders.